Norkizah/The-Coffee-House-cozycup-cafe-boilerplate/README.md

     - Cafe's history

 - **Contact page:**
-    •Email address, map and address of the cafe, subscription, newsletter and contact form for customer's feedback.
+    - Email address, map and address of the cafe, subscription, newsletter and contact form for customer's feedback.

 ## Screen Captures